Sw4T/Warband-Development/README.md

 2. Fetch the module system directory from this repository
 3. Change the export path in _module_info.py_ to the folder of your new mod (like the other example directory "Truand World 0.1" which is already compiled)
 4. Execute _build_module.bat_ to compile all your files into your mod folder
-5. Run it on Mount&Blade:Warband
+5. Put your mod folder in your Modules directory and run it on Mount&Blade:Warband